-Officers note that where a 5-year supply of housing land cannot be demonstrated paragraph 11d i) and ii) of the Framework outlines the implications for how development proposals should be determined.
-It states that where the (local) development plan is absent, silent or relevant policies are out-of-date, planning permission should be granted unless the adverse impact of doing so would significantly and demonstrably outweigh the benefits.
+Officers note that where the housing delivery test is not passed, 11d i) and ii) of the Framework outlines the implications for how development proposals should be determined.
+It states that where the (local) development plan is absent, silent or relevant policies are out-of-date, planning permission should be granted unless the adverse impact of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies of the NPPF as a whole or where specific policies in the Framework indicate that development should be refused.